|Elliott Sound Products||Beginners' Guide to Transformers - Part 2|

 For these measurements, I used a 300VA toroidal transformer, but not the same one as was used for the data in Table 12.1.
 There seems to be very little on the Net that discusses or shows actual (as opposed to theoretical or imagined) magnetising current.
 The true value of this varies more or less linearly up to the point where the core approaches saturation, but it is very common that power transformers are designed so that they are already into the non-linear part of the BH curve for normal operation.

 While this region is usually well below true saturation, the current waveform is already quite distorted, because the mains voltage peaks cause the flux to rise to its maximum value, so additional current is drawn at the peak of the AC waveform, displaced by 90°.
-This is shown below, for a 240V, 300VA toroidal transformer, operated at four different voltages ... the first (A) is well below saturation at 120V, the second (B) at nominal input voltage (240V), the third (C) at a voltage that is somewhat greater (280V) and the last (4) at an excessive mains voltage (290V).
+This is shown below, for a 240V, 300VA toroidal transformer, operated at four different voltages ... the first (A) is well below saturation at 120V, the second (B) at nominal input voltage (240V), the third (C) at a voltage that is somewhat greater (280V) and the last (D) at an excessive mains voltage (290V).
 The transformer was designed for nominal 240V operation.

 Figure 12.1.1 - Magnetising Current Vs. Input Voltage

 The magnetising current is a nice friendly 7.3mA at 120V input, and at 240V is showing signs of saturation, but the current is still only 42mA.
 When the voltage is increased further, saturation is clearly well advanced - at 280V the transformer draws 443mA, but just a small further increase to 290V causes the current to soar to 1.6A - exceeding the transformer's continuous VA rating with no load.
 If you look carefully at Figure 12.1.1.A, you will notice that the waveform is slightly asymmetrical.
-This indicates that there is probably some remanent flux in the core from that last time the transformer was used.
+This indicates that there is probably some remanent flux in the core from the last time the transformer was used.

 The volt-amps dissipated in the transformer primary winding is determined by VA = V * I, so at 240V the transformer draws only 10VA, climbing to 124VA at 280V and a rather spectacular 464VA at 290V.
 Assuming the typical primary resistance of 4.7 ohms for a 300VA transformer, the power loss in the primary at each voltage (in turn) is 250uW, 8.2mW, 0.9W and 12W at 290V.